Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C14 via congruences of 5-secant conics

 Let $S_{14}\subset\p^5$ be a smooth isomorphic projection of an octic smooth surface $S\subset\p^6$ of sectional genus 3 in $\p^6$, obtained as the image of $\p^2$ via the linear system of quartic curves with 8 general base points.

 \begin{thm} A surface $S_{14}\subset\p^5$ as above admits a congruence of 5-secant conics parametrized by a rational variety birational to $S_{14}^{(2)}$.
-In particular, a general $[X]\in\mathcal C_{14}$ is rational. \end{thm} \begin{proof} Let $S\subset\p^6$ be an octic surface of sectional genus 3 as described above.
+Moreover, every $[X]\in\mathcal C_{14}$ is rational. \end{thm} \begin{proof} Let $S\subset\p^6$ be an octic surface of sectional genus 3 as described above.
 The surface $S$ has ideal generated by seven quadratic forms defining a Cremona transformation:

 whose base locus scheme is exactly $S$ and whose inverse is defined by forms of degree four, see \cite{ST, HKS}.
-The secant variety to $S$, $\Sec(S)\subset\p^6$, is an irreducible hypersurface of degree 7 by the double point formula and it is also the ramification divisor of $\psi$.
+The secant variety to $S$, $\Sec(S)\subset\p^6$, is an irreducible hypersurface of degree 7 by the double point formula (see \cite[Theorem 9.3]{Fulton}) and it is also the exceptional locus of $\psi$, that is the closure of the locus of points where $\psi$ is not an isomorphism.
 Thus $\Sec(S)$ is contracted to a four dimensional irreducible variety $W\subset\p^6$, which has degree 8 and which is the base locus scheme of $\psi^{-1}$ (see \cite{ST,HKS}).
 The variety $W$ birationally parametrizes the secant lines to $S$ and it is thus birational to the rational variety $S^{(2)}$.

 Let $q\in\p^6\setminus\Sec(S)$ be general, let $q'=\psi(q)$, let $\pi_q:\p^6\map \p^5$ be the projection from $q$ onto a hyperplane and let $S_{14}=\pi_q(S)\subset\p^5$.
 The map $\psi^{-1}$ is given by forms of degree four and the strict transform via $\psi^{-1}$ of a line $L$ through $q'$ intersecting $W$ transversally in a point $r'$ is a rational curve $C=\psi_*^{-1}(L)$ of degree three, passing through $q$.
 The curve $C$ is 5-secant to $S$ because $\psi(C)=L$ and $\psi$ is given by quadratic forms.
 Hence the linear span of $C$ cannot be a plane and $C$ is a twisted cubic.
 The twisted cubic $C$ projects from $q$ into a 5-secant conic to $S_{14}$.
 Thus we have produced a four dimensional family of 5-secant conics to $S_{14}$, whose parameter space $\mathcal H$ is birational to the rational variety $W$.